hai-taka/Silver-Window/README.md

 You can get Godot 4.0.4 here:
 https://godotengine.org/download/archive/4.0.4-stable/

-Once you have Godot set up, copy the Silver Window repository to your machine then import the project file into Godot.
+Once you have Godot set up, copy the Silver Window repository to your machine and import the project file into Godot.

 ## How to use